simpsonjulian/puppet-wordpress/files/data/wordpress/wp-content/plugins/calendar/readme.txt

    Calendar -> Calendar Options

+4. Edit or create a page on your blog which includes the text {CALENDAR} and visit the page you have edited or created.
+You should see your calendar in action.

+Upgrading from 1.2 or later:

+1. Deactivate the plugin (you will not lose any events)

+2. Remove your current calendar directory from the WordPress plugins directory

+2. Upload the whole calendar directory into your WordPress plugins directory.

+3. Activate the plugin on your WordPress plugins page

+4. Configure Calendar using the following pages in the admin panel:

+   Calendar -> Manage Events

+   Calendar -> Manage Categories

+   Calendar -> Calendar Options

-4. Edit or create a page on your blog which includes the text {CALENDAR} and visit the page you have edited or created page.
+5. Edit or create a page on your blog which includes the text {CALENDAR} and visit the page you have edited or created page.
 You should see your calendar in action.

 Upgrading from 1.1: